Slow-growing counterexamples to the strong Eremenko conjecture: Relating growth and geometry

 If $F$ is to be a counterexample function of infinite order we need to consider what happens at points in $W_j$ near $r_j$ because that is the part of the tract where $\re F(z)$ is largest in terms of $\re z$.

 If $z \in W_j$ has real part approximately equal to $r_j$ and we require $\abs{F(z)} < R_{j+1}$ in order to satisfy Definition~\ref{cxpleconds}, we require the following to hold

-If we can also satisfy then it ensures $F$ has the appropriate order of growth and satisfies one of the key counterexample conditions ($h$ being recycled from Section~\ref{infiniteordergrowthfunction} as a placeholder).
-How we define $\varphi$ and $\psi$ will determine the nature of $h$.
+If we can also satisfy then it ensures $F$ has the appropriate order of growth and satisfies one of the key counterexample conditions.
 Following the labelling in Figure~\ref{tractmap} and Definition~\ref{cxpleconds}, we discuss one further consideration for $F$ with respect to counterexample conditions.
 We need to ensure that the spacing between $R_{j+1}$ and $r_{j+1}$ is adequate enough so that $\abs{F(C_j)}$ and $\abs{F(\dot{C}_j)}$ can fit between the end sections of the wiggles.
 This equates to satisfying the following chain of inequality

 Considering the distance between $C_j$ and $\dot{C}_j$, we provide an upper bound in the following way.
 Consider the path $\alpha$ from the proof of Theorem~\ref{growth} again, specifically the segment travelling between $C_j$ and $\dot{C}_j$.
 The distance from the boundary is at least $1/2$ and the Euclidean length can be bounded above by $2(R_j - r_j) + 2\pi/3$.
 Making use of the standard estimate once more we can write This means that, if we can guarantee $\log R_{j+1} - \log r_{j+1} > 8R_j$, then we know that there will be adequate spacing.
 This by itself does not guarantee that we satisfy~\eqref{why9rj}.